 I love tofu scramble.
 I started eating tofu scramble after I moved to Houston when we went to brunch places.
 Having an egg-free option for breakfast or brunch when we went out to eat.
 I didn't see any of that growing up in West Texas.
-It also became a good, high protein weekday or weekend breakfast for me at home.
-I have a couple of go to ways I like to make it: with Indian flavors like this recipe here or with Mexican-inspired flavors today's recipe.
+It also became a good, high-protein weekday or weekend breakfast for me at home.
+I have a couple of go-to ways I like to make it: with Indian flavors like this recipe here or with Mexican-inspired flavors in today's recipe.

 Tofu scramble is so easy to make.
-I love flavors in mine but I also love convenience of adding canned items because I'm always in a hurry.
+I love the flavors in mine but I also love the convenience of adding canned items because I'm always in a hurry.
 Especially in this season of my life.
 Canned foods are higher in sodium, yes.
-However, you can always opt for a low sodium option.
-If there's no low sodium option, limit the additional salt you add in your recipes.
-Canned foods are also easier to use for busier life styles and give you an easier way to incorporate flavors and added vegetables!
+However, you can always opt for a low-sodium option.
+If there's no low sodium option, limit the additional salt you add to your recipes.
+Canned foods are also easier to use for busier lifestyles and give you an easier way to incorporate flavors and added vegetables!

 How to make Tofu Scramble

 - Press the tofu to drain the excess water.
 You can use a tofu press for this or you can wrap it in paper towels or cheesecloth and place a heavy item on top to drain all the water.
 I have done this without draining the water and it still turns out great but I think the flavors soak in a lot better if you press the excess water out.
 Crumble it all up after you’ve pressed it and set it aside.

 - Heat some oil and add the chopped veggies.
 I used zucchini, spinach, bell peppers, onions, scallions, and cherry tomatoes.
 This is my favorite vegetable chopper ever to get perfectly diced veggies.
 If you're looking to roughly chop any vegetables, I love to use this Breville one.

 - Add the flavors!
 Garlic, cumin, and Rotel (or diced tomatoes and green chilies or salsa).